'for if there is one type of man to whom I do feel myself inferior , it is the coal miner.' George Orwell, The Road to Wigan Pier, 1937.

 Coal from the Yorkshire coalfields was one of the major source of power behind the global industrial revolution of the 18th and 19th centuries, and the first half of the 20th centuries.
 It was the middle east of its day.
-In 1950 the North Notts/South Yorks coalfields alone employed 40,000 miners.
+In 1950 the North Notts/South Yorks coalfields alone employed 40,000 miners and was the most productive in the UK.
 In 1980 four deep coal mines on this website's area alone employed around 4,000 people.

-By 1993 the local pits had all been shut, and 3,000 jobs and 400 years of coal mining has come to an end (or maybe longer see the reminiscence's of Jon Laynes for archaeological evidence of bellpit mines in Aston cum Aughton unearthed in the 1940s).
+By 1993 most of the local pits had been shut, and 3,000 jobs and 400 years of coal mining has come to an end (or maybe longer see the reminiscence's of Jon Laynes for archaeological evidence of bellpit mines in Aston cum Aughton unearthed in the 1940s).
+Maltby colliery remains open and produces about 1 million tonnes of coal with 500 miners.

 Coal is close to the surface around here, some stream beds are made of coal in the undulating countryside, and in the 20th century strip mining has extracted millions of tons of near surface coal.
 For example, a strike call banner from 1948 claimed that near to norwood there was a coal seam of '200 acres of good quality coal, 4ft.
 6ins. thick'.
 There were 4 deep mining pits in the villages area that closed in the early to mid 1990s i.e. Dinnington, Kiveton, Shireoaks and Thurcroft, (and dozens of others of the Yorks and Notts coalfields), but its use goes back much further than that: